 - Proposed first-year activities.

 The petition shall contain the names of the 100 members, who have agreed by their signature on the petition, to establish a section of membership with the understanding that they will be assessed a basic dues amount.
 A petition shall be accompanied by a document outlining the proposed objectives of the section, a description of the subject area which will be addressed by the section, a statement of how the establishment of the section will further the College’s ability to meet its objectives, and a statement of proposed first-year activities of the section.
 The Board of Directors, at their discretion, may make an exception to change the number required for a section from 100 to any number it deems appropriate.
-The petition must designate who originated the petition.
+The section application form must designate who originated the request.

 The Board of Directors will approve a charter for a section, by 2/3 vote.
 The designated authority appointed by the President will use the following criteria when reviewing a section charter:

 - The objectives of the section will assist and be consistent with furthering and supporting the stated mission, values, objectives, strategic priorities, or policies of the College.

 - The objectives of the section will be related to the clinical or administrative practice of emergency medicine.

 - Qualifications for section membership will not be based on sex, age, race, religion, or any other protected demographic.

 - Membership in a section cannot be limited by geography or employment by a single entity, or intentionally exclusive to any specific segment of ACEP membership.

 - Sections may not duplicate chapters, MIGS, or membership categories that currently exist.